-There is a lack of clear understanding of how exactly harassment is understood.
-There are actually two tests of harassment in the PfEA.
+There is a lack of clear understanding 'harassment' in law.
+There are two tests of harassment in the PfEA.
 Harassment by landlord or agent includes acts that are 'likely' to cause a residential occupier to give up their accommodation.
 However, harassment by 'any other person' must be shown to have been done with the 'intent' of causing a residential occupier to give up their accommodation.

-Notwithstanding the niceties of wording, Marsh et al. established that tenants, landlords, local authorities, police and solicitors had different views about what actions might be construed as harassment, and different levels of tolerance of particular actions depending on their circumstances.
-However, it was generally agreed that harassment included any action that led a tenant to feel uncomfortable in their tenancy and - ultimately - to want to move, which was the core intention of the landlord's harassment.10
+Notwithstanding the niceties of wording, Marsh et al. established that renters, landlords, local authorities, police and solicitors had different views about what actions might be construed as harassment, and different levels of tolerance of particular actions depending on their circumstances.
+However, it was generally agreed that harassment included any action that led a tenant to feel uncomfortable in their tenancy and - ultimately - to want to move, which was the core intention of the landlord's harassment.9